etirouthier/keras_dna/docs/modelwrapper.md

 ## Introduction

-`ModelWrapper` is a class designed to attach the keras model to its corresponding keras_dna generator.
-It is especially useful to train, evaluate the model or make prediction with the model.
-The basics arguments are:
+`ModelWrapper` is a class designed to attach the keras model to its corresponding keras_dna `Generator`.
+It is especially useful to train, evaluate or make prediction with the model.
+The core arguments are:

 - `model`: a compiled keras model
 - `generator_train`: a keras_dna generator restricted to the chromosomes one wants to train on.
 - `generator_val`: a keras_dna generator restricted to the chromosomes one wants to validate on.
-It must return the same shape as `generator_train`.
+It must return data in the same shape as `generator_train`.
-- `validation_chr`: if `generator_val`is absolutely identical to `generator_train` except for the chromosomes included then just pass the validation chromosome with this keyword (no need to pass a `generator_val`).
+- `validation_chr`: if `generator_val`is identical to `generator_train` except for the chromosomes included then just pass the validation chromosome with this keyword (no need to pass a `generator_val`).
 - `weights_val`: set it to True if one wants to keep the same weighting mode in the `generator_val` as in `generator_train`, to False to disable weighting (default is False).

 Creating a `ModelWrapper`: